Macomb Connection Recovery Support Group

 What Should You Expect?

-- Meets 2nd Monday of each month for up to 2 hours free of charge.
+- Meets 2nd and 4th Tuesday of each month for up to 2 hours free of charge.

 - Designed for adults (18 and over) living with mental illness.